yoctoproject/poky/documentation/sdk-manual/extensible.rst

 .. note::

-   Several methods exist by which you can upgrade recipes - ``devtool upgrade`` happens to be one.
+   Several methods exist by which you can upgrade recipes --- ``devtool upgrade`` happens to be one.
 You can read about all the methods by which you can upgrade recipes in the :ref:`dev-manual/upgrading-recipes:upgrading recipes` section of the Yocto Project Development Tasks Manual.

-The ``devtool upgrade`` command is flexible enough to allow you to specify source code revision and versioning schemes, extract code into or out of the ``devtool`` :ref:`devtool-the-workspace-layer-structure`, and work with any source file forms that the :ref:`bitbake:bitbake-user-manual/bitbake-user-manual-fetching:fetchers` support.
+The ``devtool upgrade`` command is flexible enough to allow you to specify source code revision and versioning schemes, extract code into or out of the ``devtool`` :ref:`devtool-the-workspace-layer-structure`, and work with any source file forms that the :ref:`bitbake-user-manual/bitbake-user-manual-fetching:fetchers` support.

 The following diagram shows the common development flow used with the ``devtool upgrade`` command:

 .. image:: figures/sdk-devtool-upgrade-flow.png
-   :align: center
+   :width: 100%

-1. *Initiate the Upgrade*: The top part of the flow shows the typical scenario by which you use the ``devtool upgrade`` command.
+#. *Initiate the Upgrade*: The top part of the flow shows the typical
+   scenario by which you use the ``devtool upgrade`` command.
 The following conditions exist: